 Moreover, recurrent gout attacks are expected.
 More than 60% of people who suffer a gout attack develop a recurrence within two years—even more reason to prevent ongoing attacks with simple treatments.

-Tips on prevention of gout
+Tips on Prevention of Gout

 Firstly, you need to treat lifestyle factors.
 Examples include losing weight, reducing alcohol intake, and eating a healthy diet.